 Determine which type of products you’re passionate about.
 Are you obsessed with sports?
 Do you love cats?
 Are you a hair expert?
 Are you constantly buying new phone cases?
 Whatever you’re passionate about or an expert in, consider pursuing it as a niche for your store.
 You’ll want to make sure your niche is popular which you can typically do by looking at popular brands in the category.
 Do they have millions of followers or only a couple thousand?
 Do AliExpress products in the category get thousands of orders or none?

 Most ecommerce entrepreneurs use Shopify as their platform to host their store.
 While Shopify does have a monthly fee, they do have a free 30-day trial which allows you to test it out for yourself.
 Shopify is the WordPress for ecommerce stores.

 Get your Vanity URLs

 You’ll want to purchase a domain name for your store.
 Shopify has free domain names with .myshopify.com included.
 However, most store owners prefer having their own .com domain.
-Shopify has a Business Name Generator that allows you to come up with business name ideas with available domains.
-You can purchase any one you like.
+Oberlo has a free Business Name Generator that allows you to come up with business name ideas in just a few seconds.
+You can purchase any one you like that is available.

 Once you purchase your domain, you’ll want to create a consistent social media handle for all social platforms.
 Keep in mind that Twitter and Facebook have different name lengths.
 By using the same handle for all social media platforms you’ll make searching for you easier for your customers.]